 What Causes a Nasal Tip to Droop?

 Some people are born with a droopy nasal tip or may develop one as they age or as the result of an injury.
 In cases of a failed previous rhinoplasty, too much cartilage has been removed from the nasal tip, causing it to collapse and droop downward.
 In some cases, this may interfere with proper breathing.
-A quick test to see if this may be the case is to gently push up the tip of the nose with the finger to see if it is easier to breathe.
-If this is the case, insurance may cover the cost of the rhinoplasty, as the correction would be considered medically necessary.
+A quick test to see if this may be the case is to gently push up the nose’s tip with the finger to see if it is easier to breathe.
+If this is the case, insurance may cover the rhinoplasty cost, as the correction would be considered medically necessary.

 Revision Rhinoplasty Techniques for a Drooping Nasal Tip